ezvk7740/easy_camera_calibration/README.md

 ```
 python main.py
 ```
-The script will auto detect chessboards each frame and label them on the display screena
+The script will auto detect chessboards each frame and label them on the display screen
 Make sure you have configured `pattern_size` correctly

 Add as many values as you want then press 'q' to escape to calculate the calibration parameters